dukesphere/samples/index.md

 ---
-title: Introduction
+title: Hello
-tags: [getting_started]
-sidebar: mydoc_sidebar
+sidebar: product1_sidebar
 type: homepage
 ---

-## S. Duke samples
+Hi there!

+My name is Stacey Duke.
+I've been working as a tech writer for a number of years.

-Contains some short tech writing samples.
+This site contains my CV and some short tech writing samples.

+I'm building out this site so I can play with Jekyll and kramdown while getting some writing samples in place.